walkerRnD/codebuff/knowledge.md

-# Manicode
+# Codebuff

-Manicode is a tool for editing codebases via natural language instruction to Mani, an expert AI programming assistant.
+Codebuff is a tool for editing codebases via natural language instruction to Buff, an expert AI programming assistant.

 ## File Change Management

-Manicode uses the generate diffs by expansion strategy for managing file changes.
+Codebuff uses the generate diffs by expansion strategy for managing file changes.
 This approach has Haiku expand a file with placeholders into the full file, and then generates string patches instead of search and replace blocks.

 Key points: